 How to merge or split PDF files

-There are a number of ways to merge multiple PDF files into one single file or to split such a file.
+There are a number of ways to combine or merge multiple PDF files into one single file or to split such a file.

 How to merge PDF files

-• Acrobat Professional 8 and 9 have a dedicated ‘Combine files’ menu option in the ‘File’ menu.
-It is easy to use and powerful, allowing you to easily change the order of pages and use on part of the pages of a file.
+• Adobe Acrobat Pro DC has a ‘Combine Files’ function in its list of Tools.
+It is easy to use and powerful, allowing you to change the order of pages or use only part of the pages of a file.

 • Using the ‘Insert pages’ menu option is only practical if you want to merge just a couple of files

-• I always use my prepress workflow itself to merge files.
-I simply create a job that contains the total number of pages, add all PDF files and then do an ‘Export’ out of ApogeeX.
+• If you have a prepress workflow system, it can be used to merge files.
+In Agfa Apogee, for example, you can simply create a job that contains the total number of pages, add all PDF files and then use the Export Task Processor to save the combined file to disk.

 How to split PDF files